 Although I gather that Die Ludenoper was published, I've never seen a copy, so in terms of evolution of plot and characters I've really just got the starting point of John Gay's original piece, the end point of the finished Dreigrochenoper ("Threepenny Opera"), and a few miscellaneous remarks I've read.
 This probably isn't the place for a detailed comparison, but here are some more of the basics.
 Brecht's Peachum and Tiger Brown (in Gay's play, Lockit) are a bit more highly placed in society than in Gay's original.
 Rather than a petty criminal, Peachum is a power in the London underworld, who has organized all begging in London into a single coordinated racket.
 Tiger Brown is not a mere jailer, he is chief of police.
 Macheath has still managed to bigamously marry both Peachum's and Brown's daughters, though in Brecht's rework he has already married Lucy Brown before the play starts, and he is a much less reluctant bigamist (in Gay's play, he marries Lucy only to get the keys to his jail cell, and fears the sin of doing so); in both plays, the two wives discover each other by simultaneously going to visit Macheath in prison.
 In Threepenny, Brown is not at all inclined to have Mack hanged in order to gain an inheritance—he'd really rather have a solution that lets Mack live—but Brecht's Peachum is ready to ruin Victoria's coronation to assure this fatal outcome.
 Meanwhile, Polly Peachum, left to handle certain matters while Mack is imprisoned, shows herself to be a more highly skilled gang leader than Mack himself: one of the perils that Mack faces is that his subordinates aren't particularly interested in springing him, because Polly is a better boss, and business is thriving without him.

 By mid-June, Weill was back in Berlin completing composition and a piano reduction for rehearsals to start August 10.
 Meanwhile Aufricht had assembled a strong cast, but a few calamities were ahead.
-The fictional Peachum clan provided a series of casting crises: Carola Neher, cast as Polly, had to leave and rush off to Davos where her poet husband Alfred Henschke (known as "Klabund") was ill and, as it turns out, dying; she was replaced by Roma Bahn.
+The fictional Peachum clan provided a series of casting crises: Carola Neher, cast as Polly, had to leave and rush off to Davos where her poet husband Alfred Henschke (known as "Klabund") was ill and, as it turns out, dying; she was replaced by Roma Bahn (although, according to Stephen Hinton, Neher did come back to Berlin and play the role of Polly later in the run).
 The original Peachum (I haven't been able to find his name) quit and was replaced by Erich Ponto from Dresden.
 And while Rosa Valetti as Mrs. Peachum didn't vanish, she refused to sing her one big solo song ("The Ballad of Sexual Dependency"), finding it too, well, sexual, and the song was dropped from the production; ironically, it was later restored in much less sexually open Vienna, where the role was apparently sung by a less prudish actress.
 All of that was only the start of it.
 There was lots of bickering by actors who wanted their parts expanded.
 Harald Paulsen, something of a dandy, insisted on wearing a blue bowtie as Mack and also insisted that even if his character was not visible in the first scenes of the play, there at least needed to be something about him.
 The result of that one was felicitous: Brecht quickly wrote the lyrics of the "Moritat" ("Mack the Knife") and Weill as quickly threw together a simple tune.
 They recognized right away that they had something good and that should open the show, even at the expense of a structural device that Weill clearly treasured: the intended opening song, in which Peachum greets the day, is the only thing in the play drawn directly from Johann Christoph Pepusch's music for Gay's Beggar's Opera.
 The idea had been to begin musically in the same place as Beggar's Opera, then head off in a different direction, but now that song came second.

 Bist du, Mackie?